-5. Responsible Authorities
+5 Responsible Authorities

-- 5.1 Fareham Borough Council is required by regulations to state the principles that we will apply in exercising our powers under Section 157(h) of the Act to designate, in writing, a body which is competent to advise the authority about the protection of children from harm. - 5.2 The principles we will use are: - the need for the body to be responsible for an area covering the whole of the licensing authority's area - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group etc - 5.3 In accordance with the Gambling Commission's Guidance for Licensing Authorities, we intend to designate the Hampshire County Council Child Protection Committee, Hampshire County Council for this purpose. - 5.4 This body has countywide responsibility, is subject to democratic accountability and is currently the body that has become a responsible authority under the Licensing Act 2003. - 5.5 The Responsible Authorities under the Gambling Act 2005 are: - Fareham Borough Council Licensing Authority - The Gambling Commission; - The Chief Constable, Hampshire Constabulary - Hampshire Fire and Rescue Service - Fareham Borough Council Planning and Environmental Services Unit - Hampshire Child Protection Committee, Hampshire County Council Social Services Section - H.M.
+- 5.1 Fareham Borough Council is required by regulations to state the principles that we will apply in exercising our powers under section 157(h) of the Act to designate, in writing, a body which is competent to advise the authority about the protection of children from harm. - 5.2 The principles we will use are: - the need for the body to be responsible for an area covering the whole of the licensing authority's area - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group etc - 5.3 In accordance with the Gambling Commission's Guidance for Licensing Authorities, we intend to designate the Hampshire County Council Safeguarding Childrens'Board for this purpose. - 5.4 This body has countywide responsibility, is subject to democratic accountability and is currently the body that has become a responsible authority under the Licensing Act 2003. - 5.5 The Responsible Authorities under the Gambling Act 2005 are: - Fareham Borough Council Licensing Authority

+- The Gambling Commission; - The Chief Constable, Hampshire Constabulary - Hampshire Fire and Rescue Service - Fareham Borough Council Planning and Environmental Services Unit - Safeguarding Children's' Board, Hampshire County Council Social Services Section - H.M.
 Revenue & Customs